 Layoffs are always stressful, and severance agreements can have a major impact on the success of your company wide reduction.
 Your organization’s dedication to developing a strong severance pay policy and implementing best practices will be more beneficial in the long run than any other area of your layoff’s management.

-Before we get started explaining what you should include in your severance pay policy, make sure to download our sample with the button below:
+Before we get started explaining what you should include in your severance pay policy, make sure to download our sample with the link below:

 Okay, now let’s get started…